joolstorrentecalo/gitlab-foss/doc/administration/geo/index.md

 For more information on tuning Geo, see [Tuning Geo](replication/tuning.md).

+### Set up a location-aware Git URL

+For an example of how to set up a location-aware Git remote URL with AWS Route53, see [Location-aware Git remote URL with AWS Route53](replication/location_aware_git_url.md).

 ### Backfill

 When a **secondary** site is set up, it starts replicating missing data from